💰 Finance & Sales

 Can BrieflyGo review a Bill of Lading (BoL)?

 Yes.
-Upload the Bill of Lading (BoL) and BrieflyGo returns a plain-English scan focused on risky wording, hidden obligations, and negotiation pressure points.
+Upload your bill of lading (bol) and BrieflyGo returns a plain-English risk scan in about 60 seconds — it flags risky wording, hidden obligations, and the clauses worth negotiating before you sign.

 Is this legal advice?